Does aromatherapy work?

 If these conditions don't apply, and you're still interested in aromatherapy, take care to begin slowly.
 Whenever using a new essential oil or spice, start with a patch test on a small area of skin to make sure that you are not allergic to that particular substance.

-For more information about aromatherapy, check out this article in the Journal of Holistic Nursing.
-You might also be interested in the related questions below about non-traditional health practices.
+For more information about aromatherapy and other natural holistic methods, check out the related questions about non-traditional health practices.

 As for treating medical illness, there's little proof that aromatherapy is effective.
 However, some essential oils may have the power to lift your mood, just as the smell of hot apple pie conjures up a cozy, happy feeling.
 If you're considering aromatherapy, just follow your nose!